 - St. Chris Care at Yardley at 680 Heacock Road, Suite 101, Yardley, PA 19067.
 Toys will be accepted from Monday through Friday from 9 a.m. to 6 p.m., and on Saturday from 9 a.m. to noon.

 - Donated toys will be quarantined.

-- If donors prefer to remain in their car for toy donation drop-offs, they may call 215-427-5320 to schedule an appointment.
+- If donors prefer to remain in their car for toy donation drop-offs, they may call 215-427-5320 to schedule an appointment (Main Hospital location only).

-Candy Cane Corner, where parents and guardians of our inpatients can "shop" for toys for their children, will be held December 21st – 23rd in the Lower Atrium of the hospital.
-Parents/guardians will be scheduled to shop and adhere to physical distancing requirements.
+Candy Cane Corner, where parents and guardians of our inpatients can "shop" for toys for their children, will be held December 21 - 23 in the Lower Atrium of the hospital.
+Parents/guardians will be invited to shop and adhere to physical distancing requirements.